Singapore man sentenced to prison for spying for China in US | Law-Order

 Singapore man sentenced to prison for spying for China in US

-A man from Singapore was sentenced to 14 months in prison Friday for spying by passing to the Chinese government valuable, but unclassified military and political information that he had duped Americans into giving him.
-Jun Wei Yeo admitted participating in an elaborate ruse under the direction of Chinese intelligence operatives that recruited unsuspecting U.S. government employees into writing reports that he said would be sent to clients in Asia.
+A man from Singapore has been sentenced to 14 months in prison for spying by passing to the Chinese government valuable, but unclassified military and political information that he had duped Americans into giving him.
+Jun Wei Yeo admitted participating in an elaborate ruse under the direction of Chinese intelligence operatives that recruited unsuspecting US government employees into writing reports that he said would be sent to clients in Asia.

 Yeo, who was arrested in November 2019 after an interview with the FBI, will receive credit for the jail time he has already served, meaning he should be released in a matter of weeks.
 He will be deported after the completion of his sentence.
 Yeo said he was eager to return home to his family in Singapore.
 "I take full responsibility for what I have done," Yeo said.